intel-analytics/ipex-llm/docs/readthedocs/source/doc/UserGuide/hadoop.md

 - **For CDH users**

-If you are using BigDL with pip and your CDH cluster has already installed Spark, the CDH's spark will have conflict with the pyspark installed by pip required by analytics-zoo in next section.
+If you are using BigDL with pip and your CDH cluster has already installed Spark, the CDH's spark will have conflict with the pyspark installed by pip required by bigdl in next section.

-Thus before running analytics-zoo applications, you should unset all the spark related environment variables.
+Thus before running bigdl applications, you should unset all the spark related environment variables.
 You can use `env | grep SPARK` to find all the existing spark environment variables.

-Also, CDH cluster's `HADOOP_CONF_DIR` should be `/etc/hadoop/conf` by CDH default.
+Also, CDH cluster's `HADOOP_CONF_DIR` should be `/etc/hadoop/conf` on CDH by default.

 ---
 ### **2. YARN Client Mode**